Multi-valve: Three valves

-The 1975 Honda Civic introduced Honda's 1.5-liter SOHC 12-valve straight-4 engines.
+The 1975 Honda Civic introduced Honda's 1.5-liter SOHC 12-valve straight-4 engines with 3 valves per cylinder.
+The Maserati Biturbo, introduced in 1981, also featured a 3 valve per cylinder design for most of its production, before being upgraded to 4.
 Nissan's 1988–1992 SOHC KA24E engine had three valves per cylinder (two intakes, one exhaust) as well.
 Nissan upgraded to DOHC after 1992 for some of their sports cars, including the 240SX.
+Toyota also produced 3 valve engines such as the SOHC E series used in some models of the Tercel and Starlet.

 In 1988, Renault released a 12 valve version of its Douvrin 4 cylinder 2.0l SOHC.

 Mercedes and Ford produced three-valve V6 and V8 engines, Ford claiming an 80% improvement in high RPM breathing without the added cost of a DOHC valve train.
 The Ford design uses one spark plug per cylinder located in the centre, but the Mercedes design uses two spark plugs per cylinder located on opposite sides, leaving the centre free to add a direct-to-cylinder fuel injector at a later date.

 The 1989 Citroën XM was the first 3-valve diesel-engined car.

 Four valves

-Examples of SOHC four-valve engines include the Honda F-series engines, D-series engines, all J-series engines, the R-series engines, the Mazda B8-ME, and the Chrysler 3.5 L V6 engine.
+Examples of SOHC four-valve engines include the Triumph Sprint engine, the Honda F-series engines, D-series engines, all J-series engines, the R-series engines, the Mazda B8-ME, and the Chrysler 3.5 L V6 engine.

 The V12 engines of many World War II fighter aircraft also used a SOHC configuration with four valves for each cylinder.

 The 1993 Mercedes-Benz C-Class (OM604 engine) was the first 4-valve diesel-engined car.